alexbfree/thesis/src/chapter-2.md

 Following the Snowden revelations [@gellman2013] in 2013, attention and concern over personal data use has grown year on year.
 In 2018, the Cambridge Analytica scandal [@chang2018; @wikipedia2018cambAna] broke; the personal data of 87 million people, acquired from Facebook, was exploited with the apparent intent of influencing voting outcomes including the UK's 2016 Brexit referendum and the USA's 2017 election of Donald Trump.
 This, combined with widespread public information campaigns about GDPR, have led to a heightened awareness of personal data rights [@EUAFR2020].
 At the time of writing in 2023, personal data protection laws and individual digital rights remain a rapidly evolving area.

 The summary of data protection legislation provided in this section does not attempt to be exhaustive.
-For additional context on data protection law, how it has evolved and how it applies to today's digital landscape, the publications of David Erdos are recommended [@erdos2015; @erdos2016; @erdos2022].
+For additional context and critique on data protection law, how it has evolved and how it applies to today's digital landscape, the publications of David Erdos are recommended [@erdos2015; @erdos2016; @erdos2019; @erdos2022].

 ### The Need for Practical and Effective Personal Data Access{#2.1.4}